ResearchObject/ro-crate/docs/0.3-DRAFT/index.md

 ## Introduction & definition of an RO-Crate

-> The key words MUST, MUST NOT, REQUIRED, SHALL, SHALL NOT, SHOULD, SHOULD NOT, RECOMMENDED, MAY, and OPTIONAL in this document are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).
+> The key words MUST, MUST NOT, REQUIRED, SHALL, SHALL NOT, SHOULD, SHOULD NOT, RECOMMENDED, MAY, and OPTIONAL in this document are to be interpreted as described in [RFC 2119].

-This document specifies a method, known as _RO-Crate_ (Research Object Crate), of organizing file-based data with associated metadata, using linked data principles, in both human and machine readable formats, with the ability to include additional domain-specific metadata.
+This document specifies a method, known as _RO-Crate_ (Research Object Crate), of organizing file-based data with associated metadata, using [linked data] principles, in both human and machine readable formats, with the ability to include additional domain-specific metadata.

 The core of RO-Crate is a JSON-LD file, the _RO-Crate Metadata File_, named `ro-crate-metadata.jsonld`.
 This file contains structured metadata about the dataset as a whole (the _Root Data Entity_) and, optionally, about some or all of its files.
 This provides a simple way to, for example, assert the authors (e.g. people, organizations) of the RO-Crate or one its files, or to capture more complex provenance for files, such as how they were created using software and equipment.